shape curve banner Trusts Banner

-Will Trusts and inheritance
+Will trust and Inheritance

 Another reason for setting up a Will Trust is to avoid ‘sideways disinheritance’.
 This occurs when the first partner dies, leaving children from the marriage who might reasonably expect to inherit some of the family estate in due course.